Felixlie27/Excel_Project-Data_Analytics/README_Analysis.md

 ## Conclusion

-As a data enthusiast and former job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
-By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.
+This project leveraged Excel tools to uncover trends in the data science job market.
+Key findings include:

+- Acquiring multiple skills, especially in Python, SQL, and cloud platforms, leads to higher salaries.
+- Salaries differ significantly based on location, with the US offering the highest pay for top-tier roles.
+- Understanding in-demand skills helps professionals stay competitive in a dynamic job market.

+Excel Skills Gained:

+- Advanced ETL using Power Query.
+- Data modeling with Power Pivot.
+- Salary trend analysis using DAX measures.
+- Crafting compelling visualizations with PivotCharts.

 I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.